ACHP/HUD Secretary's Award For Excellence In Historic Preservation

 HUD/ National Trust for Historic Preservation Award for Excellence in Historic Preservation

-Till 2015 the HUD Secretary’s award for Excellence in Historic Preservation was presented in partnership with the National Trust for Historic Preservation.
+Prior to 2015 the HUD Secretary’s Award for Excellence in Historic Preservation was presented in partnership with the National Trust for Historic Preservation.

-The 2020 ACHP/HUD Secretary’s Award for Excellence in Historic Preservation was presented in a virtual ceremony on October 21, 2020, to the Historic Ashe Hospital project in Jefferson, North Carolina, which restored and reinvented a Depression-era hospital into affordable housing for low-income seniors and individuals with disabilities.
+The 2021 ACHP/HUD Secretary’s Award for Excellence in Historic Preservation was presented in a virtual ceremony on December 15, 2021, to the Milwaukee Soldiers Home in Milwaukee, Wisconsin, which repurposed historic buildings into veterans’ housing.